 The Franklin Water Utility was created on July 1, 1977.
 The Utility's water storage system consists of a 2,000,000 gallon water storage tank, a 500,000 gallon water tower, and 4 ground storage reservoirs.

 The source of water is Lake Michigan, which is one of the largest bodies of fresh water in the world.
 The water distributed by the Utility is purchased from the Oak Creek Water and Sewer Utility, which performs all of the necessary water filtration and treatment.
 Oak Creek has won several awards for high quality water.
 The water distributed by the Franklin Utility meets all Federal and State regulations.
 (See Annual Water Quality Report.)
+The City of Franklin Water Utility is currently evaluating and considering options for obtaining its drinking water when its current contract with Oak Creek expires in 2024.
+To educate Franklin Water Customers on the issues, a letter was distributed to all residents in July 2019.
+See the growing list of questions and answers for more information.
+If you have a question of your own, please contact City Engineer Glen Morrow via email or at 414-425-7510.

 In addition to providing water for daily use, the Utility also provides water, hydrants, and distribution mains for adequate community fire protection.

 Unlike City Departments, the Water Utility is not supported through the property taxes.
 It pays the City a tax equivalent of approximately $800,000 annually.
 The Utility is self supporting through the sale of water and services and is regulated by the Wisconsin Public Service Commission and the Wisconsin Department of Natural Resources.
 The Wisconsin Public Service Commission sets the water rates.
+City of Franklin Water/Sewer Rates

 The Mission of the Franklin Water Utility is to reliably deliver reasonably priced, safe, high quality potable water of sufficient quantity to meet customer consumption and fire protection needs, and to earn customer and elected official confidence through sound fiscal management, efficient operations, and effective communications.